Showing posts with label reigate. Show all posts

 Saturday, 14 December 2024

-Leatherhead and Dorking - A Cycling Perambulation
+Leatherhead and Dorking - a Cycling Perambulation

 Remember the furore when plans were announced to do away with railway station ticket offices?
 After such an outcry locally, it amazed me that while buying the train ticket for my most recent cycling trip, I observed the majority of people walking straight past the ticket office to use the machine.
 When it comes to saving any amenity, it's the usual thing - use it or lose it.
 I used it!